 Unlike an Advance Decision, a Lasting Power of Attorney for health and welfare does not have to stipulate in what circumstances an attorney can make such a decision on the donor’s behalf.

 An attorney can therefore make a decision based on their knowledge of the patient’s wishes, the treatment required and the chances of the treatment working as well as the views stated by the relevant healthcare professionals at the time.

 Most importantly, the attorney is making the decision on the donor’s behalf at the time the decision needs to be made whilst armed with all relevant information then available.

 The crucial difference between an Advance Decision and a Lasting Power of Attorney for health and welfare is that under an Advance Decision a person decides at the time of making the Advance Decision whether or not they might want refuse treatment many years in the future and in what circumstances.

 Under a Lasting Power of Attorney for health and welfare, the donor appoints attorney(s) to make a decision for them, and the attorney will be able to make the decision at the time the decision needs to be made and they will be armed with all relevant information then available.

-It is also possible to have a combination of an Advance Decision and a Lasting Power of Attorney for health and welfare.
 Using a combination of both systems, it is possible to restrict an attorney’s powers by means of a later Advance Decision which, in turn could be updated from time to time as medical science and the donor’s priorities progress.
 It is therefore essential that an attorney is given a copy of the Advance Decision.